rdt249/icarus/README.md

 The standard increment between pics and data samples is 10 seconds.
 This can be changed by simply editing `increment` in icarus.py.

 The camera and GPS will not be usable by any other scripts while icarus.py is running in the background.
+List all background Python scripts with `ps -fA | grep python`.
 To kill the script use:
 ```
-sudo pkill -9 -f icarus.py
+sudo pkill -9 -f /home/pi/icarus/icarus.py
 ```
 If that doesn't work, you could bust out the sledge hammer: `sudo killall python`